aindrilabasu/aindrilabasu.github.io/README.md

 ## Work Experience
 **Data Scientist 2 @ Sagentia Innovation | Epsom, UK | (_Oct 2022 - Present_)**
 - Automated the process of updating chemical odourants to an existing excel-based database using Pandas and Openpyxl libraries in Python which reduced manual updation by 90%.
-- Converted an excel-based database into structured format (SQL) to assist in data retrieval.
+- Converted an Excel-based database into structured format (SQL) to assist in data retrieval.
 Created report on beverage odour profile using Power BI.
--	Performed screening of 800+ patents with 75% accuracy using Natural language Processing, which reduced manual effort and time and classified them into different categories.
+-	Performed screening of 800+ patents with 75% accuracy using NLP, which reduced manual effort and time and classified them into different categories.
--	Screened 1800+ patents and 2300+ academic papers to determine their topic with 98% accuracy using Natural language Processing.
+-	Screened 1800+ patents and 2300+ academic papers to determine their topic with 98% accuracy using NLP.
--	Consulted on the application of Generative Artificial Intelligence for discovery of small molecules.
+-	Consulted on the application of Gen AI for discovery of small molecules.

 **Data Science Intern @ Flip Robo Technologies | Remote | (_Apr 2023 - Oct 2023_)**
 -	Performed Web Scraping using Beautiful Soup and Selenium for data collection.